 At the end of the placement, please complete the Supervisor's Report.
-The purpose of this report is to capture your summary of the student's conduct and professionalism during their placement, to confirm that the student completed their learning activities in a safe manner, to verify that your student attended for their full placement.
-The report also enables you to identify areas in which your student could further develop and identify areas in which your student performed well.
+The purpose of this report is to capture your summary of the student's conduct and professionalism during their placement, to confirm that the student completed their learning activities in a safe manner and to verify that your student attended for their full placement.
+The report also enables you to highlight to your student areas in which they could further develop and areas in which they performed well.
 A brief discussion with your student regarding your recommendations for their further development will be beneficial in helping them reflect on their placement experience and identify competencies and skills to focus on in future placements.